fsmv/daemon/README.md

 also no root user in windows so when you run certbot the files will be accessible by any process you run.
 So, you can just have portal open the files directly using the `-tls_cert` and `-tls_key` flags, portal will reopen the files automatically 1 hour before expiration.
+Also you can't pass socket FDs to subprocesses in windows.

 So the config changes you need to make are: